GreenCape/psr15-middleware/README.md

     [![Latest Version on Packagist](https://img.shields.io/packagist/v/middlewares/base-path.svg?style=plastic)](https://packagist.org/packages/middlewares/base-path)
     ![GitHub last commit](https://img.shields.io/github/last-commit/middlewares/base-path.svg?style=plastic)
     ![License](https://img.shields.io/packagist/l/middlewares/base-path.svg?style=plastic)<br>
     Removes the prefix from the URI path of the request.
 This is useful to combine with routers if the root of the website is in a subdirectory.
-For example, if the root of your website is `/web/public`, a request with the uri `/web/public/post/34` will be converted to `/post/34`.
+For example, if the root of the website is `/web/public`, a request with the uri `/web/public/post/34` will be converted to `/post/34`.
 * [Middlewares](https://github.com/middlewares)/**[Https](https://github.com/middlewares/https)**
     [![Latest Version on Packagist](https://img.shields.io/packagist/v/middlewares/https.svg?style=plastic)](https://packagist.org/packages/middlewares/https)
     ![GitHub last commit](https://img.shields.io/github/last-commit/middlewares/https.svg?style=plastic)